mgechev/blog.mgechev.com/content/post/2018-03-11-machine-learning-bundling-webpack-javascript-markov-chain.md

 };
 ```

-From the graph, above we can see that there are `10` visits from `/a` to page `/b`, `3` visits from `/a` to `/c`, and `4` visits from `/b` to `/a`.
+From the graph, above we can see that there are `10` visits from page `/a` to page `/b`, `3` visits from `/a` to `/c`, and `4` visits from `/b` to `/a`.

 ### Connected Components

-Often, however, users visit different parts of our application.
-For example, let's suppose that the following graph represents the Google Analytics data:
+Often, however, users visit different modules of our application independently.
+For example, let's suppose that the following graph represents Google Analytics data:

 ```ts
 const graph = {